anikdey1/Poller/ReadMe.md

 # Poller
-A basic polling application that allows users to take part in polls, and it lets administrators set the questions using a GUI.
+A basic polling application that allows users to take part in polls.

 ## Motivation